Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

-unlucky 13 is unlucky jailbait. sweet sixteen is ripe sweet cheeks as a triple threat (top, front, and back)(, and milk to go )c̄( milk on the side(s; eithersides of my cock)) #sharmie_in_the_night_kitchen do (/the lack|types/ of) bras cause cancer? what about (nnultiple) pregnancy? what about (in)activities? groping? breastfeeding? sleeping position? i think bras were solely invented for pump-kin-tits(bras cover them up; zebrareola(tit)szebra genetics) milf is in perpetual baby labour; "now" is forever, like a sspacettime anchor
+unlucky 13 is unlucky jailbait. sweet sixteen is ripe sweet cheeks as a triple threat (top, front, and back)(, and milk to go )c̄( milk on the side(s; eithersides of my cock)) #sharmie_in_the_night_kitchen chicken (vindaloo) soup c̄ rice; wheat soup in the morning do (/the lack|types/ of) bras cause cancer? what about (nnultiple) pregnancy? what about (in)activities? groping? breastfeeding? sleeping position? i think bras were solely invented for pump-kin-tits(bras cover them up; zebrareola(tit)szebra genetics) milf is in perpetual baby labour; "now" is forever, like a sspacettime anchor